KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 ### Networking

-Since the system will be accessed over a network, the following must be in place:
+Since the system will be accessed over a network, the following networking hardware must be in place and in working condition:

 * A 1000BASE-T (i.e. gigabit) Ethernet
 * A proxy to manage the server traffic listening on port 9595